Partial Classicality of Hilbert Modular Forms: Introduction

 Coleman \cite{Col96} proved that a $p$-adic overconvergent modular form of weight $k\in \ZZ$ must be classical if its slope, i.e., the $p$-adic valuation of the $U_p$-eigenvalue, is less than $k-1$.
 His proof involves analyzing the rigid cohomology of modular curves.
 On the other hand, Buzzard \cite{Buz} and Kassaei \cite{Kas_an} developed the alternate method of analytic continuation to prove classicality theorems.
 The key is to understand the dynamic of the $U_p$ Hecke operator.

 Let $F$ be a totally real field of degree $g$ over $\QQ$.
-In the situation of Hilbert modular forms associated to $F$, many results are known.
-Coleman's cohomological method is developed by Tian--Xiao \cite{TX16} to prove a classicality theorem, assuming $p$ is unramified in $F$.
-The method of analytic continuation is worked out first in the case when $p$ splits completely in $F$ by Sasaki \cite{Sasaki}, then in the case when $p$ is unramified by Kassaei \cite{Kas} and Pilloni--Stroh \cite{PS}, and finally when $p$ is allowed to be ramified by Bijakowski \cite{Bij}.
+In the situation of Hilbert modular forms associated to $F$, many results about classicality are also known.
+Coleman's cohomological method was developed by Tian--Xiao \cite{TX16} to prove a classicality theorem, assuming $p$ is unramified in $F$.
+The method of analytic continuation was worked out first in the case when $p$ splits completely in $F$ by Sasaki \cite{Sasaki}, then in the case when $p$ is unramified by Kassaei \cite{Kas} and Pilloni--Stroh \cite{PS}, and finally when $p$ is allowed to be ramified by Bijakowski \cite{Bij}.

-Let $\Sigma$ be the set of archimedean embeddings of $F$, which we identify with the set of $p$-adic embeddings of $F$ through some fixed isomorphism $\CC\isom \CC_p$.
+Let $\Sigma$ be the set of archimedean embeddings of $F$, which we identify with the set of $p$-adic embeddings of $F$ through some fixed isomorphism $\CC\isom \Qpbar$.
 For each prime $\frakp$ of $F$ above $p$, denote by $\Sigma_\frakp\subseteq \Sigma$ the subset of $p$-adic embeddings inducing $\frakp$.
 Let $e_\frakp$ be the ramification index, and $f_\frakp$ the residue degree of $\frakp$.
 Then the classicality theorem for overconvergent Hilbert modular forms proved by analytic continuation is as follows.

 \begin{theorem*}[Bijakowski] Let $f$ be an overconvergent Hilbert modular form of weight $\underline{k}\in \ZZ^{\Sigma}\isom \ZZ^g$.
 Assume that for all $\frakp\mid p$, $U_\frakp(f) = a_\frakp f$ such that